 Our Mission is to give the dedicated ballet dancer a summer intensive with the finest international teachers and choreographers culminating with a weekly performance.
 Every week brings new repertoire affording the dancers a chance to perform various roles.
 Burklyn Ballet Theatre offers programs for dancers 10 to 25 years old and is committed to a supportive, safe and healthy environment.
 The Director, teachers and staff take pride in guiding and directing young dancers in their pursuit of a career in the arts.

-The campus of Johnson State College is the home of BBT and provides modern facilities and a carefully chosen menu for a healthy dancer’s body.
+The campus of Northern Vermont University, formerly known as Johnson State College, is the home of BBT and provides modern facilities and a carefully chosen menu for a healthy dancer’s body.
 Learn more about our facilities under Contact and each of our programs below.

 The schedule at Burklyn Ballet Theatre is modeled after that of a professional dance company.
 Dancers spend Monday through Thursday taking three technique classes per day followed by afternoon and evening rehearsals.
 Friday’s schedule consists of two technique classes and a dress rehearsal.
 Saturdays begin with warm up class followed by final rehearsals and preparations for the evening’s public performance.